 The Examining Division should normally grant a request for oral proceedings by video-conference unless there are specific reasons for refusing it.
 Criteria for refusing are, for example, the unsuitability of the subject-matter of the application, the high complexity of the case, or the need to see or handle samples or models.
 The unavailability of video-conference rooms on the date set for the oral proceedings is also a reason for refusing the request.

 If the Examining Division decides to refuse such a request, the requesting party must be informed in a communication setting out the reasons for the refusal.
 A purely systematic refusal, e.g. on the grounds that the video-conferencing system is not technically reliable, is not acceptable.

+The request for holding an interview or oral proceedings as a video-conference should be filed as early as possible, preferably together with the request for an interview or oral proceedings.
 In case the request for oral proceedings by video-conference is made before the summons has been sent, the Division should exercise its discretion as stated above.
 If the subject-matter of the application is considered suitable for a video-conference, the Division should try to accommodate this wish when finding a suitable date.
 If the request for a video-conference cannot be granted, the reasons will be indicated in the summons to oral proceedings.

 The Office also receives requests from applicants wishing to use the EPO video-conference facilities to hold proceedings at other EPO premises (e.g. when the applicant is in Munich and the proceedings are to be held in The Hague).
 The EPO video-conference facilities are for internal use only and such requests are to be refused with reference to OJ EPO 2012, 3542006, 585, point 3.